elemental-lf/benji/docs/source/configuration.rst

 performance reasons, to put instances where the backup source data is or to have a dedicated instance for restores for example.

-Locking between different instances is done via the central database.
+Locking between different instances is done via the database backend.